UK students call on university to suspend rabbi who served in Israeli army

 A leaked video from a student society’s WhatsApp group in November showed the rabbi apparently in Israel performing celebratory dances.
 In another, Deutsch is seen describing Israel’s offensive as emboldened “with the utmost morality and good ethics”.

-Yaz Ahmed, a student organiser with the Leeds Palestine Solidarity Campaign, said: “If it was a Muslim chaplain [who served in an army abroad], they would categorically not be allowed back in the country. … There is a massive double standard at play here.”
+Yaz Ahmed, an organiser with the Leeds Palestine Solidarity Campaign, said: “If it was a Muslim chaplain [who served in an army abroad], they would categorically not be allowed back in the country. … There is a massive double standard at play here.”

 At the time of publishing, neither the University Jewish Chaplaincy, the charity that employs Deutsch and granted him personal leave to serve in the conflict, nor the Leeds Universities Jewish Society, had responded to Al Jazeera’s request for comment.